 Do not be afraid to shop around and ask questions.
 Consumers have many options today which are worth exploring to find the right fit for you.
 When presented with rates, you might want to ask if there are points involved and how much that will cost you.
 If you are going to be paying PMI, you can inquire into what options they have.
 For example, some lenders may account for PMI by offering a slightly higher rate, or you may ask if you can pay PMI upfront and make it part of closing costs.
 This may have little impact to the monthly payment.
 Once you are comfortable with a lender, obtain a pre-approval.
 Pre-approval letters allow you to make a competitive offer, with the seller understanding you will be able to follow through and finance the purchase.

 Having your financial ducks in a row will empower you to be in a competitive position when making an offer on a home.
 With supply being low in our current environment, it is even more important to be prepared.
-Visit our Novice and the Nerd Podcast episode to learn more about the current housing environment.

 The information contained in this post is not intended as investment, tax or legal advice.
 StrategicPoint Investment Advisors assumes no responsibility for any action or inaction resulting from the contents herein.
 Kristina’s opinions and comments expressed on this site are her own and may not accurately reflect those of the firm or our parent company, Focus Financial Partners.
 Third party content does not reflect the view of the firm and is not reviewed for completeness or accuracy.
 It is provided for ease of reference.
 Certain statements contained herein may be statements of future expectations and other forward-looking statements that are based on SPIA’s current views and assumptions and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
 In addition to statements which are forward-looking by reason of context, the words “may, will, should, expects, plans, intends, anticipates, believes, estimates, predicts, potential, or continue” and similar expressions identify forward-looking statements.
 Forward-looking statements necessarily involve risks and uncertainties, and undue reliance should not be placed on them.
 There can be no assurance that forward-looking statements will prove to be accurate, and actual results and future events could differ materially from those anticipated in such statements.
 SPIA assumes no obligation to update any forward-looking information contained herein.